DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-A method comprising: monitoring online activities of a first user that is operating a first device, wherein the first device is a video gaming device; determining that the first user has encountered an online risk while operating the video gaming device; (col 2 lines 9-14, “Referring to FIG. 1, an example system for monitoring multiplayer online game chat 100, according an embodiment, is illustrated.
+A computer-implemented method comprising: monitoring online activities of a secondary user that is operating a device of the secondary user; determining that the secondary user has encountered an online risk while interacting with an online player using the device of the secondary user; (col 2 lines 9-14, “Referring to FIG. 1, an example system for monitoring multiplayer online game chat 100, according an embodiment, is illustrated.
 As shown, the example system for monitoring multiplayer online game chat 100 includes a child computing device 25, a parent computing device 50, a device management server 20, and a cloud computing platform 80.
 The child computing device 25 executes various foreground user applications and a background application 15 is associated with the user applications.
 The user applications can include one or more multiplayer game 10 running on the child computing device 25.”; col 2 lines 40-62, “As will be described in greater detail, a background application 15 takes screenshots from the child computing device 25 periodically, which are samples of what the child is viewing.
 If a screenshot corresponds to a supported video game being executed on the child computing device 25, it will be sent to the cloud computing system 80.
 For screenshots matching supported games, the cloud computing platform 80 determines the location of the chat text within the screenshot based on the identified game platform and known bounded areas (of the screen where chat is located for the game platform, and extracts the chat text into a file which is then stored.
 Thereafter, a machine learning (ML) model is instantiated based on the identified game and a geographic region.
 The ML model intelligently analyzes each line of chat to assess a likelihood that the chat is bullying or sexually predatory.”)

-receiving, in response to sending the notification, a command from the second device operated by the second user to disable the video gaming device. (col 5 lines 6-14, “In the example, an indication as to whether the parent clicked on the radio button 68 is sent to the cloud computing platform.
+while the secondary user is interacting with the online player using the device of the secondary user, receiving a command from the device of the primary user. (col 2 lines 40-52; col 5 lines 6-14, “In the example, an indication as to whether the parent clicked on the radio button 68 is sent to the cloud computing platform.
 On a determination that the chat is bullying or sexually predative, a message is sent to disable the child computing device 25 until the parent reviews offending chat and re-enables it.”)

 Everitt does not explicitly teach, but Panattoni teaches: